 Headless CMS: The Future of Modern Web Development

-Let’s start with the uncomfortable question: WordPress powers nearly 43% of the world’s websites.
-So why look for alternatives?
+Let's start with the uncomfortable question.
+WordPress powers nearly 43% of the world's sites — so why look for alternatives?

-Because WordPress has its limitations.
-In a traditional CMS, content and presentation are tightly coupled.
-WordPress handles the database, server-side logic, templates, and frontend rendering all in one system.
-That’s convenient - until you want to use a modern frontend framework, serve the same content to a mobile app, or simply want a faster site.
+Because in a traditional CMS, content and presentation are tightly coupled.
+WordPress handles the database, server-side logic, templates and frontend rendering all in one system.
+That is convenient — until you want to use a modern frontend framework, deliver the same content to a mobile app, or simply ship a faster site.

-A headless CMS cuts this tight coupling.
-The backend (content management) and frontend (presentation) become two entirely separate systems that communicate via APIs.
+A headless CMS cuts that coupling.
+The backend (content management) and the frontend (presentation) become two separate systems that talk through APIs.

 With a traditional (monolithic) CMS: